apache/cordova-docs/docs/en/edge/cordova/media/capture/capture.md

         </Capabilities>

 Some platforms may support this feature without requiring any special configuration.
-See _Platform Support_ in the Overview section.
+See Platform Support for an overview.